Misfits-Rebels-Outcasts/Nodef/documentation/AutoChaining.md

     5. Transform        (input 4)     >
     6. Gaussian Blur    (input 5)     >

- Further, if a node is added between node 5 and 6, they can be automatically be joined by the software without the user doing anything.
+ Further, if a node (New Rotate) is added between node 5 and 6, they can be automatically be joined by the software without the user doing anything.

     3. Read media       (input none)  >
     4. Color Correction (input 3)     >